-Getting an App Preview video (iOS) and Play Store Video (Google Play) right is a challenge.
+Getting an App Preview video (iOS) or Play Store Video (Google Play) right is a challenge.
+But it’s critical for ASO.

 First, not many people actually play the video once they land on your app store.
 Second, production costs can make it pricey to test and optimize.